See What Users Actually Do Inside Your Product

 The Challenge

-The team was investing heavily in paid acquisition but struggled to find consistently high-pA project management tool saw 19% month-over-month growth in new users.
+The team was investing heavily in paid acquisition but struggled to find consistently high-performing project management tools, which saw 19% month-over-month growth in new users.

-There were no new marketing campaigns, launches, or press coverage to explain the increase.erforming channels.
+There were no new marketing campaigns, launches, or press coverage to explain the increase. performing channels.

 The Discovery